ERIN Brooks

 After about a year in Maui, Erin’s family moved to the North Shore of Oahu to train with reputable waterman and surf trainer, Kahea Hart.

 Since making the move, Erin went viral for a captivating edit at Waco in 2019, won the Stab High event in 2021 with what has been called “the best air ever done by a female.”
+She now trains for Canada under the guidance of Head Coach Dom Domic in Tofino, BC.

 In August 2022, Erin made history again with her performance in the 2022 Padang Padang Cup in Bali as the youngest person to ever compete in the event and make the finals as the only female rider.